Ashenoy64/CI-CD/README.md

-# Learning Docker Repository
+# CI-CD

-This repository contains examples and projects created while learning Docker.
+This repository contains code used during cloud computing class.